Policy effective as of: 14/05/2018

 b.
 Consent – browser push notifications

 When joining our push notification list for sending freebies/offers you provide us with direct consent to send you push notifications by explicitly turning on this browser-level permission.
+Some of these communications are used for 3rd party advertising, the categories of marketing are listed below in section 7.

 c.
 Consent – WhatsApp messages